tylergrinn/tygr-router/README.md

 ## Customizing styles

 Sass variables can be overridden if you accept responsibility for transpiling it into css.
-You can see an example of this setup in the `webpack.config.demo.js` configuration named `sass`.
+You can see an example of this setup in the `demo/webpack.config.js` configuration named `sass`.

-Make sure to reassign any sass variables before importing the `main.scss` file:
+Make sure to reassign any sass variables before importing the `sass` library:

 ```scss
 $accent-1: white;